itu-bndn/scrum/README.md

 8.  __Merge the pull request__
     Your pull request is now ready to be merged into the main product branch; well done! :tada:

+## Reviewing

+After finishing an implementation of a backlog item it must go through a [lightweight code review](https://en.wikipedia.org/wiki/Code_review#Types) performed by a developer different from the one who implemented the code.
+The review process is managed by [PullApprove](https://pullapprove.com/) and its purpose is to improve the quality and correctness of the code.
+In addition to checking that all automated checks pass, the developer performing the review should ensure that:

+-   __The code is tested__
+    Check that the code is sufficiently tested and that the implemented tests adhere to the specification of the item being implemented.

+-   __The code is performant__
+    Within reason, check that the code doesn't contain any known performance pitfalls.
+If you know of a better way of doing something then suggest it and ideally back it up with a benchmark.

+-   __The code is understandable__
+    Check that the code uses sufficiently descriptive function and variable names and is commented appropriately.
+Other developers will need to read the code down the line as well and must be able to understand it.

+-   __The code is well-documented__
+    Check that publically exposed APIs are fully documented as these will be used by other developers who are likely unfamiliar with them.
+Internal APIs should be sufficiently documented as well.

+-   __The code is consistent__
+    Check that the code fits in with the rest of the codebase and follows the code style conventions laid out by the team.
+Just like in collaborative writing it shouldn't be possible to tell which developer implemented which code by simply looking at it.

+-   __The code minimises duplication__
+    Check that the code doesn't add unnecessary duplication and instead reuses code where possible and appropriate.

 ## License

 [![](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by-sa.svg)](http://creativecommons.org/licenses/by-sa/4.0/)